Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

 This connects to the theme of the nature of true faith.
-The surah repeatedly contrasts the wavering and diseased hearts of the hypocrites with the firm hearts of the believers.
+The surah has contrasted the wavering and diseased hearts of the hypocrites with the firm hearts of the believers.
 This verse reveals the divine source of that firmness.
 True, unwavering faith is a gift and a grace from God that He “inscribes” on the hearts of His sincere servants.
 It is the ultimate seal of their membership in the “Party of Allah.”

 Modern & Comparative Lens